AninditaBasu/pi-projects/topics/photo_frame.md

 To set up the Raspberry Pi:

 -  A laptop or desktop, with a microSD port.
-If your machine does not have this port, you need a microSD card reader that you can plug into your machine.
+If your laptop (or desktop) does not have this port, you need a microSD card reader that you can plug into laptop (or desktop).
 -  An internet connection.

 After the Raspberry Pi is set up and the photo frame is working, you'll no longer need the laptop (or desktop).
-You can also choose to run the photo frame in an isolated manner, in which case you won't need the internet connection either.
+Further, you can choose to run the photo frame in an isolated manner, not connected to any network, in which case you won't need the internet connection either.

 ## Steps